-For details on connecting a detector/switch, see Connecting Detectors/Switches to DPX-CC2-TR (on page 60).
+For details on connecting a detector/switch, see Connecting Detectors/Switches to DPX-CC2-TR (on page 62).

-► Tip -- other generations of contact closure sensors:
+Tip -- other generations of contact closure sensors:

-Raritan has developed 3 generations of contact closure sensors: DPX-CC2-TR, DX series and DX2 series.
+There are several generations of Raritan contact closure sensors: DPX-CC2-TR, DX series and DX2 series.
 Choose the type that satisfies your needs.
-The newest one is DX2-CC2.